 Creating music is much more hardware-intensive than simple voice recordings (adding a background track doesn’t count, because that doesn’t need much power to do).
 If you’re making music, you’ll need to considerably bump up your hardware specs.
 Your DAW will have strong computing requirements and it’s crucial that there is enough power, especially if it’s crunching sound effects and reverbs (as it would need to calculate a room, and how the audio bounces around in that room).
-You will need a recent quad-core or better cpu and 16 Gb of RAM, along with any other additions needed for your type of music (this is far beyond the scope of this post and you’ll need to search elsewhere).
+You will need a recent quad-core or better CPU and 16 Gb of RAM, along with any other additions needed for your type of music (but this is far beyond the scope of this post and you’ll need to search elsewhere).

 Check out this free guide on vocal quality